 - In a hot frying pan, heat the oil and immediately sear the salmon fillets, skin side down, until the underside is crisp for about 3 minutes.
 Turn them over and cook for another 1-2 minutes (depending on the size).
 Place aside in the roasting tin.

 - The herb crust topping is now ready to cut into 6 rectangles the size of the salmon fillets.
-Pre-heat the grill.If you have any extra, cut them into portions, place each between the paper and freeze until needed.
+Pre-heat the oven's grill/broiler.If you have any extra, cut them into portions, place each between the paper and freeze until needed.